COVID-19 Vaccination Service

 ¥ Please note that appointment bookings are managed by Swiftqueue, on behalf of Boots.

 *COVID-19 vaccination in the pharmacy is currently only available to those as per current HSE recommended guidance, which can be found here and if aged 12 years or over.
 Eligibility criteria apply.
-Subject to vaccine and specially trained pharmacist availability.
+Subject to vaccination and specially trained pharmacist availability.
 Selected stores only.

 COVID-19 EU Digital Primary COVID Certificate

+EU Digital COVID Certificate (DCC) are no longer being issued (as of 24 February 2024).
 For further information, visit the EU Digital COVID Certificate section of gov.ie.
 For queries in relation to your Digital COVID Certificate, please call the Department of Health helpline number, which can be found on the gov.ie page.
+For details of your vaccination record visit the HSE website or contact the HSE Live on 1800 700 700 for further information.

-Who shouldn’t get the COVID-19 vaccine?
+Who shouldn’t get the COVID-19 vaccination?

-When should I cancel my vaccine appointment?
+When should I cancel my vaccination appointment?

 You should cancel your appointment if: